hubert0527/COCO-GAN/README.md

 You may directly disable FID calculation, or try to comment/uncomment different variants of `TensorShape` setting codes I used for different TF versions at `fid_utils/fid.py:86~89`.

-You may need to write your own if you face errors with TF version <1.5.0 or >1.11.0.
+You may need to write your own workaround if you face errors with other TF versions.

 ## 1. Data Download and Preprocessing